 संस्कृतेर्मानवाः संस्कृता भूरिदा:।। Cultured people share abundantly.

-Swami Tejomayananda is the Founder and Chancellor of the Vishwavidyapeeth and Head of Chinmaya Mission Worldwide.
+Swami Tejomayananda is the Founder and Chancellor Emeritus of the Vishwavidyapeeth and Former Head of Chinmaya Mission Worldwide.

 Building on sixty years of running over hundred Chinmaya Vidyalayas, prestigious primary and secondary schools, across the country, Guruji was convinced that the time was right for a Chinmaya Vishwavidyapeeth, a University for Sanskrit and Indic Traditions.
 With its focus on a niche area, the Chinmaya Vishwavidyapeeth will bring excellence, subject matter expertise and an intense commitment to the higher purpose of nation building to tertiary education.